hazelcast/hazelcast/hazelcast-documentation/src/TomcatSessionReplication.md

 Non-Sticky Sessions are not good for performance because you need to move session data all over the cluster every time a new request comes in.

-However, with Non-Sticky caches, load balancing might be super easy as some load increasing case you can distribute the request to the least used Tomcat instance.
+However, load balancing might be super easy with Non-Sticky caches.
+In case of heavy load, you can distribute the request to the least used Tomcat instance.
 Hazelcast supports Non-Sticky Sessions as well.

-#### Supported Containers
+#### Session Caching

-- Tomcat 6.0.39
-- Tomcat 7.0.54
+Tomcat Web Session Replication Module has its own nature of caching attribute changes during the Http Request/Http Response cycle.
+Each Http Request can change one or more Http Session attributes and distributing those changes to the Hazelcast Cluster is costly.
+Because of that, Session Replication is only done at the end of each request for updated and deleted attributes.
+The risk in this approach is to lose data in case a Tomcat crash happens in the middle of Http Request operation.

 <br></br>